ottyanna/traynim/README.md

 ### `stack`

 Generating an image can take long, especially if you need to cancel out noise.
-You can reduce the time by using the [antialiasing](#antialiasing-in-case-of-flat-rendering) feature or you can just use the `stack` feature that takes advantage of the randomness of the number generator (by setting a different `initSeq` which is different from the seed).
-It generates the same image with different noise and the it merges them into the same image.
+You can reduce the time by using the [antialiasing](#antialiasing-in-case-of-flat-rendering) feature or you can just use the `stack` command that takes advantage of the seekability property of the chosen number generator (by setting a different `initSeq`).
+Once you generated the same image with different noise (again by setting `-initSeq`to different values), the `stack` command merges them into the same image.
-This [script](scripts/stackMain.sh) makes this automatic using [parallel](https://en.wikipedia.org/wiki/GNU_parallel).
+The only thing you have to bear in mind is that the images must be named img0, img1, img2 etc. This [script](scripts/stackMain.sh) makes these procedure automatic using [parallel](https://en.wikipedia.org/wiki/GNU_parallel).

-You can also use this feature to reduce noise AND to make blurry images.

-[Here](#example-for-the-blurry-effect) you can see examples of these two features.
+You can also use this feature to reduce noise AND to make blurry images.[Here](#example-for-the-blurry-effect) you can see an example.

 ### `pfm2format`